smdrozdov/mean_width/README.md

 Given a simplex in R^n compute it's average width.
 If n = 2, and, thus, simplex is a triangle, it's mean width is triangle's perimeter up to a coefficient $2 * \sqrt(2 * pi)$.

 If n >= 3 no closed-form solution exists.
-Known method is called Sudakov's Theorem.
+Known method is called Sudakov's Theorem and states that

+If rows of covariance matrix of X_1,..X_n represent coordinates of simplex' vertices it's mean width equals E(max(X_1,...X_n)) up to a coefficient depending on n.

-This repository implements this method.
+The repository implements this method.

 References: